CBS Mornings: Hosts

+International broadcast

-In the Southern Hemisphere, in the Commonwealth of Australia, a trimmed version (70 minutes excluding commercials) of CBS Mornings currently airs on Paramount-owned Network 10, along with regional affiliate Southern Cross 10, on weekday mornings from 4:30 a.m. until 6:00 a.m.
+In Australia, a trimmed version (70 minutes excluding commercials) of CBS Mornings currently airs on Paramount-owned Network 10, along with regional affiliate Southern Cross 10, on weekday mornings from 4:30 a.m. until 6:00 a.m.
 AEST, with the Friday edition held over to the following Monday.
 A national weather map of Australia is inserted during local affiliate station's cutaways for weather reports and forecasts, and commercial advertising was inserted during the cutaway for local news updates.
 Currently, CBS Mornings and NBC's Today (seen on the Seven Network) are the only two American morning news programs broadcast on Australian free to air television, as the Nine Network stopped showing ABC's Good Morning America in July 2018.
 CBS Mornings is subject to preemption in regional areas for paid and religious programming.
 Unlike the Seven Network, Network 10 does not show CBS Saturday Morning.

-In Los Angeles, CBS Mornings airs live with the east coast at 4:00 a.m.
-PT on KCBS-TV as of January 5, 2023; this is followed by an hour-long simulcast of the morning show of sister station KCAL-TV, and then the tape delayed west edition of the program at 7:00 a.m.